tcrowe/http-transfer-daemon/readme.md

 It's a quick way to get a file transfer daemon up.
 You get to decide where the file goes.

+Why use it?

++ You don't want to configure FTP, SSH, or some other transfer server.
++ You prefer HTTP, HTTPS, or HTTP2 to transfer files from one place to another.
++ Upload to a VM in development faster than other methods.
++ A quick way to patch or hack some files on another machine.
++ There's a value in parallelization.
++ You want to be able to see how it works in 10min with less than 300 sloc.

 ## Load the daemon

 `npm install -g http-transfer-daemon`